GameFoundry/bsf/Documentation/Manuals/Native/renderer.md

 The renderer is mostly a core-thread system as then it has a more direct access to the @ref bs::RenderAPI "RenderAPI", as well as various utility functionality we'll describe later.
 Read the [core thread](@ref coreThread) manual for more information about the core thread and core objects, and the [render API](@ref renderAPI) manual on how to use the low level rendering functionality.

 The @ref bs::ct::Renderer "ct::Renderer" interface requires you to implement the following methods:
- - @ref bs::ct::CoreRenderer::getName "ct::Renderer::getName" - Returns a unique name of the renderer.
+ - @ref bs::ct::Renderer::getName "ct::Renderer::getName" - Returns a unique name of the renderer.
 This can be used by shader techniques to identify which renderer is active and when they should run, as described in the [material](@ref materials) manual.
- - @ref bs::ct::CoreRenderer::renderAll "ct::Renderer::renderAll" - This is a method called from the simulation thread that executes the rendering.
+ - @ref bs::ct::Renderer::renderAll "ct::Renderer::renderAll" - This is a method called from the simulation thread that executes the rendering.
 It is called once per frame.
 In this method you should queue your actual rendering method for execution on the core thread.
- - @ref bs::ct::CoreRenderer::notifyCameraAdded "ct::Renderer::notifyCameraAdded" - Called on the core thread whenever a new @ref bs::Camera "Camera" is created (i.e. when a @ref bs::CCamera "CCamera" component is added to the scene).
+ - @ref bs::ct::Renderer::notifyCameraAdded "ct::Renderer::notifyCameraAdded" - Called on the core thread whenever a new @ref bs::Camera "Camera" is created (i.e. when a @ref bs::CCamera "CCamera" component is added to the scene).
 Also called when camera's properties change (camera is removed, then re-added).
- - @ref bs::ct::CoreRenderer::notifyCameraUpdated "ct::Renderer::notifyCameraUpdated" - Called on the core thread whenever a @ref bs::Camera "Camera's" position or rotation changes.
+ - @ref bs::ct::Renderer::notifyCameraUpdated "ct::Renderer::notifyCameraUpdated" - Called on the core thread whenever a @ref bs::Camera "Camera's" position or rotation changes.
- - @ref bs::ct::CoreRenderer::notifyCameraRemoved "ct::Renderer::notifyCameraRemoved" - Called on the core thread whenever a @ref bs::Camera "Camera" is destroyed.
+ - @ref bs::ct::Renderer::notifyCameraRemoved "ct::Renderer::notifyCameraRemoved" - Called on the core thread whenever a @ref bs::Camera "Camera" is destroyed.
 Also called when camera's properties change (camera is removed, then re-added).
  - @ref bs::ct::Renderer::notifyRenderableAdded "ct::Renderer::notifyRenderableAdded" - Called on the core thread whenever a new @ref bs::Renderable "Renderable" is created (e.g. when a @ref bs::CRenderable "CRenderable" component is added to the scene).
  - @ref bs::ct::Renderer::notifyRenderableUpdated "ct::Renderer::notifyRenderableUpdated" - Called whenever @ref bs::Renderable "Renderable" properties change, e.g. when a scene object a renderable is attached to moves.
  - @ref bs::ct::Renderer::notifyRenderableRemoved "ct::Renderer::notifyRenderableRemoved" - Called whenever a @ref bs::Renderable "Renderable" is destroyed.